Submitting service requests using Smart IT

 Scenario for submitting a service request by using Smart IT

 You are a first-line service-desk agent working in the IT service-desk organization of a large enterprise.
 You take calls from employees and contractors who need help with IT services (solving issues, requesting changes, or requesting something new, such as access to a system).

 - You receive a call from a customer who works in the company's sales organization.
-The customer says that she needs VPN access for an employee who is starting the next day, and she asks if she needs to contact the service desk for this request.
+The customer wants VPN access for an employee who is starting the next day, and she wants to know whether to contact the service desk for this request.

-- You offer to help, and you enter information into Smart Recorder while the customer describes her request.
+- You offer to help, and you enter information into Smart Recorder while the customer describes the request.

 - You see a request template for VPN access.
 You select this template and create the request for the customer.